 While both LIIT and HIIT can effectively improve your aerobic fitness, they have different advantages depending on what you hope to achieve from your workouts.
 For example, if fat loss is one of your goals, HIIT may provide better results because it has been shown to burn more overall calories than LIIT.

 On the other hand, if you are looking for a routine that’s easier for your body to build up over time, LIIT will likely benefit you.
-LIIT is also good for people who are sick, injured, or pregnant.
+LIIT is also good for sick, injured, or pregnant people.

 The bottom line is that while HIIT workouts may deliver better fitness benefits in less time, this doesn’t mean that LIIT workouts are useless.
 If your goal is to improve your overall health and wellness or your doctor has advised you not to do high-intensity training, it should be obvious which one would suit you best.